snastase/snastase.github.io/_pages/teaching.md

 {% include base_path %}

+## Previous courses

-I'm currently a lecturer at Princeton University teaching the 300-level undergraduate course "Mathematical Tools for Neuroscience" (NEU 314) and the graduate-level course "Cognitive Computational Neuroscience" (NEU 502B).
+I was previously a lecturer at Princeton University teaching the 300-level undergraduate course "Mathematical Tools for Neuroscience" (NEU 314) and the graduate-level course "Cognitive Computational Neuroscience" (NEU 502B).

 ---